aistabci/abci-docs/en/docs/storage.md

 To find the path to your group area, use the `show_quota` command.
 For details, see [Checking Disk Quota](getting-started.md#checking-disk-quota).

-### High speed data storage for short-time usage {#scratch-area}
+## Global scratch area {#scratch-area}

-The high speed data storage for short-time usage is lustre file system and available for all ABCI users.
+Global scratch area is lustre file system and available for all ABCI users.
 This storage is shared by interactive nodes and all V and A calculated nodes.
 The quota for every users is set in 10TiB.